limonaso/notouch-dispenser/README.md

 To get the electrical part list and wiring files just dm me.
 I'll send it for free.

+REALLY YOU CAN USE THIS CODE ARCHITECTURE TO DIY ANY KIND OF PROJECT TO AUTOMATE A LOT OF THINGS JUST MODIFYING IT A LITTLE BIT.
+THIS PROJECT IS ONLY AN EXAMPLE OF IT ORIENTED TO THE FREQUENTLY USE OBJECTS

 **STAY AT HOME**